 At inception of the ESPP, a total of 173,076 shares of common stock were authorized and reserved for future issuance under the ESPP.
 The number of shares of common stock that may be issued under the ESPP will automatically increase on the first day of each calendar year, beginning in 2017 and ending in and including 2026, by an amount equal to the lesser of: (i) 1% of the number of shares of the Company's common stock outstanding on the last day of the applicable preceding calendar year and (ii) such smaller number of shares as is determined by the Company's Board of Directors.
-During the year ended December 31, 2018 and 2017, the number of shares of common stock that may be issued under the ESPP was increased by 223,432 shares and 184,387 shares, respectively.
-During the year ended December 31, 2018, the Company issued 24,738 shares of common stock under the ESPP.
-As of December 31, 2018, 539,894 shares remain available for future issuance under the ESPP.
+During the year ended December 31, 2019 and 2018, the number of shares of common stock that may be issued under the ESPP was increased by 224,717 shares and 223,432 shares, respectively.
+During the year ended December 31, 2019, the Company issued 17,205 shares of common stock under the ESPP.
+As of December 31, 2019, 747,406 shares remain available for future issuance under the ESPP.

-For the years ended December 31, 2018 and 2017, the Company recognized less than \$0.1 million and \$0.1 million of stock-based compensation expense under the ESPP.
+For each of the years ended December 31, 2019 and 2018, the Company recognized less than \$0.1 million of stock-based compensation expense under the ESPP.